 Anyhow, I made several attempts to immerse myself into Polish culture on the bus – not by getting hammered, but through my willingness to learn rudimentary Polish.
-Indeed, I think I succeeded in learning most of the basic phrases and expressions before we left England.
+Indeed, I had succeeded in learning quite a few basic phrases and expressions before we left England.

 FIRST JOURNEY TO POLAND – REFLECTIONS ON CULTURE SHOCK

 I have first-hand experience of how culture shock can affect a person in the blink of an eye.
 When I crossed the borders by bus between Bosnia and Croatia, Poland and Ukraine and, finally, Germany and Poland, I was startled at how the thin line between poverty and wealth could reveal itself within a distance of just fifty metres.
 Observing and noticing these changes came to be one of the essences of travelling for me.

 Somewhere in France, I started playing hangman on some paper with a little girl named Malwina.
 Her mother, Joanna, told Malwina a few times not to bother me, but I said that I didn’t mind and that her daughter wasn’t being a nuisance.
 Anyhow, I soon got chatting to Joanna.
 Along with her husband, they were living in West Timperley, near Manchester.
 I spoke to her about her daughter’s English and I sensed that she was rather jealous and frustrated that her six-year-old daughter was more fluent than she was.